awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

    docker build -t print-color .
    ```

 1. Test your container with the following script\.
-This script sets the `AWS_BATCH_JOB_ARRAY_INDEX` variable to 0 locally and then increments it to simulate what an array job with seven children would do\.
+This script sets the `AWS_BATCH_JOB_ARRAY_INDEX` variable to 0 locally and then increments it to simulate what an array job with seven children does\.

    ```
    AWS_BATCH_JOB_ARRAY_INDEX=0